andrewacashner/hearingfaithms/chapters/chapter-3.md

 clear audible symbol as well.
 Padilla sets "the lightest dissonance" in mm.
 14--19 by having the Altus I suspend across the first minim of m.
-18, making a dissonant seventh against the Tenor's A---a light dissonance that quickly resolves to F sharp and then to a cadence on G in m.
+18, making a dissonant seventh against the Tenor's A---this forms a light dissonance that quickly resolves to F sharp and then to a cadence on G in m.
 19.
 On the repeat of this section, it is easy to imagine that an experienced trble singing about "the trills of the dawn" in mm.
 25--27 would have improvised a trill on the suspension at this cadence.